(866) 615-9507

 What Is Employer-Sponsored Long-Term Disability Insurance?

 Coverage through employer-sponsored plans can vary widely, but it often provides a percentage of your salary—usually in the range of 50% to 60%—during your disability period.
-These benefits are typically subject to taxes, which can reduce the amount of income you receive.
+These disability benefits are typically subject to taxes, which can reduce the amount of income you receive.
 Unlike individual policies, employer-sponsored plans are not portable, which means you lose your coverage if you leave your job.

-Additionally, group plans may have stricter definitions of disability and more rigorous requirements for proving eligibility.
+Additionally, group long-term disability plans may have stricter definitions of disability and more rigorous requirements for proving eligibility.
 Insurers often require ongoing proof of disability and frequent medical evaluations, which can be stressful and time-consuming for individuals already struggling with health issues.

 Key Differences Between Individual and Employer-Sponsored Disability Insurance